server-os/server-image/README.md

-For example, if you're iterating on a driver or command of some kind in the platform then you can simply use `dmake install` to get the build artifacts into the proto area and then run `gmake live` at the top level of smartos-live to rebuild the platform image.
+For example, if you're iterating on a driver or command of some kind in the platform then you can simply use `dmake install` to get the build artifacts into the proto area and then run `gmake live` at the top level of server-image to rebuild the platform image.

 In addition, depending on what you're working on, you can also sometimes copy over build artifacts over to the running system and use them out of